Samantha Jo Elliott

-Samantha Jo Elliott (born May 28, 2001) is an American beauty pageant titleholder who was crowned Miss Illinois USA 2023.
-She represented the United States at Miss Cosmo 2024 held in Vietnam and finished in the Top 5.
-She previously represented Illinois and entered the Top 20 of Miss USA 2023.
+Samantha Jo Elliott (born April 18, 2001) is an American beauty pageant titleholder who won Miss Illinois USA 2023.
+She represented the United States at Miss Cosmo 2024 held in Vietnam and reached the top five.
+She previously represented Illinois and reached the top 20 of Miss USA 2023.

-Early life and career

-Samantha Jo Elliott is an American federal auditor and beauty queen from Freeport, Stephenson County, Illinois, United States.
-Aside from Freeport, Elliott has lived in other parts of Illinois including Dakota.
-She grew up on a goat and horse farm in Freeport.
-She is an alumna of the University of Kansas in Lawrence, Kansas, and The University of Alabama's Manderson Graduate School of Business in Tuscaloosa, Alabama.

-An advocate for financial literacy, Elliott has partnered with various schools, colleges and non-profits like RAMP to bring financial literacy workshops and resources to people of all backgrounds.

 Pageantry

 Miss USA 2023

 She represented Illinois at Miss USA 2023 and made it to the Top 20 finalists.

 Miss Cosmo 2024

-She is the first representative of Miss Cosmo USA to attend Miss Cosmo 2024, and she achieved Top 5 final result.
+She is the first representative of Miss Cosmo USA to attend Miss Cosmo 2024, and reached the top five.

+Film

+Elliott played the Darker Rider in the movie American Fable.